|

 On the front, there are 2 combo TRS/XLR inputs that you’ll use to connect your microphone or guitar.

-Next to that, the gain knob and 48v Phantom power button.
+Next to that are the gain knob and 48V phantom power button.

 The middle contains a 160×120 pixel full-colored LCD featuring clear, detailed level meters for all inputs and outputs.